Frequently Asked Questions

 dotted line 365

 The rules are set out (in English) on the CIRCOM web site.
-They change very little from year to year but you should always check you are reading the latest version.
-Your own broadcaster is free to make a local translation of the Rules – but the version in English is always the final and approved version.
+They change very little from year to year but entrants should always check they are reading the latest version.
+Any CIRCOM media member is free to make a local translation of the Rules – but the version in English is always the final and approved version.
 Rules of Entry

 Who can enter?